Airspace Integration Trials

 The Airspace Integration Trials programme

 We have established an Airspace Integration Trials programme to facilitate the safe testing, development and market validation of advanced unmanned aircraft, and accelerate their integration into our aviation system.

 The programme builds on the potential for innovation under New Zealand’s current Civil Aviation Rules.
 It provides the mechanism for Government to work with leading, innovative domestic and international industry partners to test and demonstrate unmanned aircraft for a range of purposes including passenger transport, cargo delivery, agricultural services, and hazard management and monitoring services.

 The programme will be centrally managed by the Ministry of Business, Innovation and Employment’s Innovative Partnerships' team, working alongside the Civil Aviation Authority, the Ministry of Transport and other key stakeholders to support industry partners to take their technology from testing to in-service operations.

 Wisk New Zealand

-In early 2020, the Government announced it had signed an MOU with Wisk to support the establishment of a world-first passenger transport trial of Cora, their self-flying, all-electric air taxi in Canterbury, New Zealand.
+The Government signed an MOU with Wisk to support the establishment of a world-first passenger transport trial of Cora, their self-flying, all-electric air taxi in Canterbury, New Zealand.

 Wisk have been testing Cora in New Zealand since 2017 after more than nine years of development in the United States.